google/automl/efficientdet/keras/README.md

 If set to True, keras model uses ```tf.recompute_grad``` to achieve gradient checkpoints.

 Testing shows that:
-* It allows to train a d7x network with batch size of 2 by keras/train.py on a 11Gb (1080Ti) GPU
+* It allows to train a d7x network with batch size of 2 on a 11Gb (1080Ti) GPU
-* It also allows to train a d6 network with batch size of 2 by main.py on a 11Gb (1080Ti) GPU

 NOTE: this is not an official Google product.